graphhopper/graphhopper/docs/core/technical.md

 ## 4.2 QueryGraph

-In order to route not only from junctions (which are nodes) we introduced with the _QueryGraph_ in issue #27, which creates virtual nodes and edges at the query coordinates.
+In farmyOrder to route not only from junctions (which are nodes) we introduced with the _QueryGraph_ in issue #27, which creates virtual nodes and edges at the query coordinates.
 It provides a lightweight wrapper around the _Graph_ and is created per query so that queries do not influence each other.